 When three or more teen passengers are in a vehicle driven by a 16-year-old male, almost half of their fatal crashes are speeding-related."
 Given the serious risks, the GHSA report offers the following tips for parents of teen drivers: Have serious discussions about the importance of observing all traffic laws, demonstrate by example, and establish family rules and consequences for breaking laws.

 Avoid allowing teens to have primary access to a vehicle for at least the first year of independent driving.
 Make safety the primary consideration when selecting a car.
 Consider the many options for in-vehicle speed monitoring devices both in the after-market and increasingly as original vehicle equipment.
-Consider participation in incentive-based insurance programs that monitor usage, braking/acceleration, and/or speed.
+Consider participation in incentive-based insurance programs that monitor the following: